TheRebelOfBabylon/golearnbtc/blog.md

 ```
 A difficulty I experienced when translating this part of the code was in the `sign()` function where the variable `sk` is defined and assigned a value.
 At first, I didn't seed the random number generator which sets the value of `sk` and this would always produce this error when broadcasting my transacion `{"code":-26,"message":"mandatory-script-verify-flag-failed (Signature must be zero for failed CHECK(MULTI)SIG operation)"}`.
 When I seeded the random number generator with the sha256 hash of the message, it worked.
 My hunch is that `sk` is meant to be a pseudo-random value derived from our private key.
 Since `message` includes our public key hash, `sk` is then part of a set of random numbers associated to our private key.
 I know that in the `btcutil` package (an actual safe to use implementation of the Bitcoin protocol), `sk` is derived deterministically from the private key.

-We have completed the unlock script and we are now ready to include our signature in our transaction to perform the final encoding.
-To include the encoded signature (unlock script) in our transaction, we will create another `Script` struct and assign it as our `script_sig` attribute of `TxIn`.
+We have completed the unlock script and we are now ready to include our signature in the transaction to perform the final encoding.
+To include the encoded signature in our transaction, we will create another `Script` struct and assign it as our `script_sig` attribute of `TxIn`.
 ```
 	sig := sign(priv_key, btc_gen, message)
 	//fmt.Printf("Signature(r=%v, s=%v)\n", sig.r, sig.s)